magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 </form>
 ```

-The names of these fields (`heading_color` and `heading_style`) are particularly important because you will use them as the names of your attributes in your content type configuration file in step 2.
+_Two `select` fields added to the native Heading form_

-_Select fields added to the native Heading form_
+The names of these fields, `heading_color` and `heading_style`, are particularly important.
+They are the same names you must assign to the attributes in your configuration file.
+You will do that next in step 2.

 ## Step 2: Add configuration attributes for field names